 Tender turkey breast slow cooks in a flavorful vegetable medley that results in the most divine Crock Pot Turkey and Gravy dinner!
 This recipe is a foolproof way to never have dry turkey again!

 Friends, I have the most delicious and simple way to prepare a turkey dinner.
 This Crock Pot Turkey and Gravy is magical.
 Not only does is create the most incredibly moist and flavorful turkey, you’ll also have extra room in the oven for all the other yummy things you’ll be making on Thanksgiving!

-There always comes a time in one’s life where they are in charge of making the Thanksgiving feast for their loved ones.
+In one’s life, there will come a time when they are in charge of making the Thanksgiving feast for their loved ones.
 Whether that be the whole entire feast, or a single dish, it happens.

-There’s nothing worse than when you are in charge of the turkey and doubt starts to worm it’s way in.
+There’s nothing worse than when you are in charge of the turkey and doubt starts to sink their way in.
 You begin to fear you may overcook the turkey making it tough and dry, and that no one will like the bird you’ve slaved over all day, resulting in thanksgiving being ruined.

-Okay, I’m totally pulling your leg, that would never happen, but regardless, no matter if you’ve been cooking for the big day for years or if this is your first time, it’s always nice to have a reliable and totally phenomenal turkey recipe on hand!
+Okay, I am joking, that would never happen, but regardless, no matter if you’ve been cooking for the big day for years or if this is your first time, it’s always nice to have a reliable and totally phenomenal turkey recipe on hand!

 Especially one that simultaneously gives you a tasty gravy to slather over your turkey, mashed potatoes, and whatever else you feel could use it!

 I know that in the grand scheme of things most people like to roast the biggest and most golden bird to wow your holiday guests with.
 But sometimes it’s the simpler, no-fuss things that take the win.